 That’s why I tell you guys so much about the results we get here at Smart Blogger.
 It’s not just to brag (okay, maybe a little); it’s so you can see the results of what we’re doing and copy the right things in the right way.

 Email kicks butt.
 Blogging kicks butt.
 Put the two together, and you’ve got the biggest can of whoop ass in the history of publishing.

 About the Author: Jon Morrow has asked repeatedly to be called “His Royal Awesomeness,” but no one listens to him.
-So, he settles for CEO of Boost Blog Traffic, LLC.
+So, he settles for CEO of Smart Blogger.
 Poor man. 🙂